jeffreylederer/BlazorApp3/README.md

 The EditForms allow validations on fields but I did not want to add data annotation to the database model classes.
 So I created DTO classes for each data model class and used that in the EditForms.
 Then I used AutoMapping to copy the DTO model class to the data model class and back (for edit methods).

 ## Misc ##
-There is still a bug in creating a new user.
-It ignores the role selection from the dropdown selection control.

 I learned that when you get a bug (not caught by try/catch), the error stack is displayed in the output window.
+It is now visible with the logger page.

 There is a memory leak in VS. So every so often it is worth exiting and restarting VS when things start looking wierd.